 - Loss and grief of a family member or friend

 - Body image – eating disorders

 The support offered could come in various forms either counselling, accessing external agencies, arranging peer support, or helping when well-being assessments need to be made.
 If appropriate, and with parental consent, students can be referred free of charge to either (depending on the home address) the Kari Centre, Whirinaki, or Marinoto for psychological support.
 This may be recommended when students face depression, anxiety, panic attacks or other mental health issues.
 Itinerant counsellors from Youthline, Altered High, and other Youth/Mental health organisations may come into the school in collaboration with the counsellors’ or the Pastoral Care Team.

 Making an Appointment

-For Students: Drop into the counselling area at the start of the day (between 8.00 and 8.45) to make an appointment with a counsellor of your choice.
+For Students: Visit the counselling area at the start of the day (between 8am and 8.45am) to make an appointment with the counsellor.
 An appointment box with slips is located on or next to the counsellors’ office door.
-You are also welcome to email the counsellors’ directly.
+You are also welcome to email the counsellor directly.

-For Parents: Feel free to send through an email or phone on the counsellors’ direct extension.
+For Parents: Please feel free to send through an email or phone on the counsellors’ direct extension.

 Providing privacy is of high importance, the councillors offices are situated with this in mind.
 Counsellors’ offer individual and small group counselling, mediation and advocacy skills.
-The Counsellors’ work closely with the Pastoral Care team, the Deans, the School Nurse and the Specialist Teacher supports.
+Our Counsellors’ work closely with the Pastoral Care team, the Heads of Years, the School Nurse and the Specialist Teacher supports.

 Senior Peer Support Leaders in Junior Homerooms